John A. Macdonald Legacy Review

 • Wither History?

-by OnceProudReginan, over 3 years ago
+by OnceProudReginan, about 5 years ago

 It is often said that history is written by the victors.
 There can be no more certain confirmation that it is but perception.
 It is not fact, nor will it ever be.
 Events happen but their interpretation shifts with time, temperament, personality, and politics.
 We were once certain that Macdonald was worthy of laud to the degree that we erected a statue.
 Now, that no longer seems appropriate.